 Detention and Deportation Officer

 Enforcement and Removal (ERO) detention and deportation officers conduct legal research to support decisions on removal cases and assist attorneys in representing the government in court actions.
-Detention and deportation officers work with other federal law enforcement officials to identify, locate and arrest aliens and are responsible for ensuring the physical removal of aliens from the United States.
+Detention and deportation officers work with other federal law enforcement officials to identify, locate and arrest undocumented individuals and are responsible for ensuring the physical removal of undocumented individuals from the United States.
 Detention and deportation officers also prepare, present and defend cases at removal proceedings.

 As a detention and deportation officer with ERO you will help secure our nation’s borders and safeguard the integrity of our immigration system by establishing goals and long-range plans for, as well as management and oversight of, nationwide detention and removal programs.
-Developing and using innovative strategies, you will target public safety threats, such as convicted criminal aliens and gang members, foreign fugitives and immigration violators.
-You will help ensure the safe and efficient removal of aliens from the U.S. to more than 170 countries around the world.
+Developing and using innovative strategies, you will target public safety threats, such as convicted criminal undocumented individuals and gang members, foreign fugitives and immigration violators.
+You will help ensure the safe and efficient removal of undocumented individuals from the U.S. to more than 170 countries around the world.

 Applications for detention and deportation officer positions will be accepted during an open vacancy announcement.
 Vacancy announcements will be posted online through the Office of Personnel Management's (OPM) USAJOBS website.
 During an open announcement period, the applicant will be required to submit a resume with the original application.
 If the applicant is a preference-eligible veteran, additional opportunities may be available.
 Preference-eligible applicants may find additional information at OPM's website.
 Click below to learn more about basic eligibility.

 - U.S. citizenship